Sua Opeta: Professional career

 At the NFL Scouting Combine, Opeta put up 39 reps of 225 pounds on bench press, the most out of any offensive linemen.

+Philadelphia Eagles

 After going undrafted in 2019, Opeta was signed by the Philadelphia Eagles for training camp.
 He spent the first 12 weeks on the practice squad.
 On December 3, he was promoted to the active roster.

 On September 5, 2020, Opeta was waived by the Eagles and was signed to their practice squad the next day.
-He was elevated to the active roster on September 12 for the team's week 1 game against the Washington Football Team and reverted to the practice squad on September 14.
+He was elevated to the active roster on September 12 for the team's Week 1 game against the Washington Football Team and reverted to the practice squad on September 14.
 He was promoted to the active roster on September 15.
 He was placed on injured reserve on November 28, 2020.

 On August 31, 2021, Opeta was waived by the Eagles and re-signed to the practice squad the next day.
 He was signed to the active roster on September 29, 2021.

 Opeta played in seven games for the Eagles in 2022, and was made a healthy scratch for the team’s Week 17 game against the New Orleans Saints.
 He was waived by the team on January 6, 2023, prior to the team’s season finale against the New York Giants, and re-signed to the practice squad.
+On February 15, Opeta signed a reserve/future contract with the Eagles.

+Tampa Bay Buccaneers

+On March 15, 2024, Opeta signed with the Tampa Bay Buccaneers.
+On July 31, it was announced that Opeta had suffered a torn ACL in practice.
+He was placed on injured reserve two days later, ending his season.

+On March 25, 2025, Opeta re-signed with the Buccaneers.
+He was released on August 26 as part of final roster cuts.
+On September 18, Opeta was re-signed to the practice squad; he was released by the team on October 7.

+Philadelphia Eagles (second stint)

+On October 22, 2025, Opeta was signed to the Philadelphia Eagles' practice squad.
+On November 3, Opeta was released by the Eagles.